 No dogs on trails please, to make QHR a safer and friendlier place for wildlife and horses.
 Many of our visitors report seeing deer, wild turkeys, and many bird species; and it's one big reason QHR is special.
 We love dogs but our critters don't.
 So here's a great site for places your canine friends are welcome!

-Park Office TrailHead: TH sign is ~200’ from parking lot: walk East from the picnic tables or from parking lot on driveway; house on your left; barns & corral on your right; watch for Trails map for TH next to the old/collapsed blacksmith shop.
+Park Office TrailHead: Trailhead sign is on the far side of the lawn behind the visitor center.
+Walk East from the picnic tables or from parking lot on driveway; house on your left; barns & corral on your right; watch for Trails map for trailhead next to the old/collapsed blacksmith shop.

 An almost-flat mile, 30 - 40 minutes.
 You will discover Mixed Evergreen, Ponderosa Pine, Willow Riparian, and Coast Live Oak forests, Sand parkland, California mixed and Maritime chaparral, Grassland, Pasture, Eucalyptus grove, and Pond communities.
 Lupines bloom on the east side in late spring just past the stables if you take a clock-wise stroll.
-You may find turtles, ducks, geese and occasionally, other aquatic birds in or near the pond.
+You may find turtles, ducks, geese and occasionally, other aquatic birds on or near the pond.
 The westside is boggy after rains, and generally offers shade and a view of Quail Hollow Creek.
 Hikers and equestrians.
-In spring 2019, you may see the Canada Geese goslings at or near the pond.
+Easiest trail to keep social distancing.
+In late spring 2020, watch for Canada Geese goslings at or near the pond.

 A moderate, classic Quail Hollow hike.
 Offers the best views in the park (4+ vistas), both sun and shade, benches, and picnic tables.
 This trail includes nine of our fifteen plant communities, including mixed Evergreen, Coast Redwood, Dwarf Redwood, Knobcone Pine, Coast Live Oak, and Ponderosa Pine forests, plus Sand Parkland, mixed Chaparral, and Eucalyptus Grove communities.
 Plus, great wildflowers in the spring, including Lupine on the Lower Chaparral section.
 If you take the spur hike to the top of Sunset and the Italian trail option, it's 3 miles.
 Skip the spur and take the Lower Chaparral for a 2.5 mile version.
 Hikers-only on Woodrat, joined by equestrians on the Sunset and Chaparral sections.